pnikolaid/pnikolaid.github.io/_pages/about.md

 # Research Interests

 I'm broadly interested in communication networks.
 Currently, my research focus is on network slicing.
 My goal is to develop a framework that provides QoS guarantees to multiple network slices concurrently via dynamic resource adaptation for increased efficiency.
-In my research, I often use various tools from Control Theory, Queueing Theory, Learning Theory and Estimation Theory.
+My research draws from Controls, Queueing Theory, Learning Theory and Estimation Theory.
 In general, I like to mix theory with practice by formulating problems of practical interest and implementing their solutions on simulators or testbeds.

 **New**: From February to May 2024, I'll be a visiting researcher at the [KTH Royal Institute of Technology](https://www.kth.se/en) in Sweden.
 I'll be hosted by Prof. [James Gross](https://www.jamesgross.org/).